Prototype Measures of

 - Labor share of income is calculated as compensation divided by gross domestic income excluding proprietors' income, which is a mix of labor and capital income.
 Capital share of income includes rental income, profits, and net interest and is calculated as gross domestic income excluding compensation and proprietors' income divided by gross domestic income excluding proprietors' income.

 Trends in Household Wealth as Measured by Net Worth

 Another key measure of the economic well-being of a nation is its wealth.
 Wealth increases economic welfare by supplementing income for large purchases, unemployment, emergencies, retirement, education, and bequests to heirs.

-Since 1960, household wealth—measured by net worth (that is, household assets less liabilities)—has risen every year except for in 2008 during the Great Recession.
+Since 1960, household wealth—measured by net worth (that is, household assets less liabilities)—has risen every year except for in 2002 after the dotcom bust and in 2008 during the Great Recession.

 In addition, the ratio of household net worth to disposable personal income (DPI) indicates whether growth in saving, and hence wealth, is keeping up with growth in incomes and households' retirement income requirements.

-During the post-WWII era, net worth of households as a percentage of DPI has risen, with net worth nearly seven times larger than DPI in 2018.
+During the post-WWII era, net worth of households as a percentage of DPI has risen, with net worth over eight times larger than DPI in 2021.

 - Source: BEA-FRB integrated macroeconomic accounts table S.3.a, BEA NIPA table 2.1

 - In 2019, the Federal Reserve Board (FRB) introduced Distributional Financial Accounts of the United States, which include estimates of the distribution of household wealth.